shahrzl/kdbplus/README.md

 kdbplus
 =======

 A repository for q/kdb+ programs.
+For more details on q/kdb+ visit www.kx.com.